atharvbajpaigold/BMI-Calculator/README.md

-it is a calculator which calculates bmi of adolescents from 14 to 18 , in draft for b , there is a chart for adolescents and source code for it is for b file. but for adulats the file name for a is applicable and cherts for them is metioned in source code of file named for a it is made by me .
+it is a calculator which calculates bmi of adolescents from 14 to 18 , in draft for b , there is a chart for adolescents and source code for it is for b file. but for adulats the file name for a is applicable and cherts for them is metioned in source code of file named for a it is made by me . it is made by me in june 2024 (with the running project of qr code generator)
 Thank You
 by : Atharv Bajpai